cosmo3769/arch/brightness-arch/README.md

 ## Reload acpid

-I was going through one reference to how to set actions and events where the way to reload the acpid was not working for me.
-So I did it this way.
+When going through the above reference of how to set actions and events, the way to reload the acpid is different in my case.
+I have systemctl to interact with any services in my machine, so here is how it works:

 `sudo systemctl restart acpid.service`

-`sudo systemctl restart acpid`

 & voila my brightness keybinds works now.

+## Enable acpid service

-Before leaving one thing you shoulf note that I have still not enabled the acpid service.
+Before leaving one thing you should note that I have still not enabled the acpid service.
 I have just started the service which will be disabled after reboot or poweroff of the system.
 So to keep it enabled, run: